 Subject Learning Outcomes (SLOs)

 On successful completion of this subject the learner will be able to:

-- Critically evaluate and reflect upon documentary forms and production techniques;
+- Critically evaluate and reflect upon factual and/or documentary forms and production techniques;

-- Produce, direct, film and edit documentary productions;
+- Produce, direct, film and edit factual and/or documentary projects.

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar

 - C = Students must reach a level of competency to successfully complete this assessment.

 |High Distinction||85-100||Outstanding or exemplary performance in the following areas: interpretative ability; intellectual initiative in response to questions; mastery of the skills required by the subject, general levels of knowledge and analytic ability or clear thinking.|